Mapsui/Mapsui/README.md

 If you install the NuGet package into your app these assemblies are added:

-- Mapsui.UI.{platform} - Platorm specific UI.
+- Mapsui.UI.{platform} - Platform specific UI.
 Contains the MapControl
 - Mapsui.Rendering.Skia [1]
 - Mapsui [1]
 - Mapsui.Geometries [1]